 Costs of Compliance

-The average base salary at $86K and a fully loaded employee cost of 2X to 3X their base salary, the total payout for an environmental manager can range from $172 to -$258K per year.
+The average base salary at $86K, and a fully loaded employee costs of 2X to 3X their base salary; the total payout for an environmental manager can range from $172 to -$258K per year.
 And with the number of routine tasks to keep your everyday operations running smoothly, you need to leverage these highly trained and educated EHS managers and have their time spent on high-value activities.
-Further, when your EHS manager is spending their time mitigating the risks of environmental compliance, your brand reputation costs diminish.
-With public data a priority, any small oversight on compliance is under scrutiny.
+Further, when your EHS manager is spending time mitigating environmental compliance risks, your brand reputation costs diminish.

+Now that public data is a priority, any small oversight on compliance is under scrutiny.
 Your brand will not handle the discrepancy behind closed doors….

 Embracing Technology Innovation to Decrease EHS Costs and Risk

 Companies like Lehigh Hanson are taking their environmental efforts to new heights as they embrace and lead the way with technological innovation to improve their EHS efforts.

 “Drones can capture data from hundreds of acres accurately, reliably, and quickly.
 By integrating drone imagery into the Mapistry platform, we’ve been able to significantly improve the ease and convenience of our recordkeeping and reporting obligations.
 Drone imagery helps ensure we are correct the first time,” adds Ben Calo, Land and Environmental Specialist from Lehigh Hanson.